 Both cats and dogs, on average, need about one ounce of water per pound of their body weight daily.
 Birds need to drink enough water to make up 5% of their body weight to replace the water lost from bodily functions.
 Besides these general guidelines, more water may be necessary depending on the environmental temperatures and amount of exercise your pet gets.

 Just as bad as a lack of water is a lack of clean water.
 It is important to have fresh, clean water available to your pet at all times.
 You can count on Cleveland Water to deliver clean, high-quality tap water that's safe for you, your family, and your pets.

 - Know how much water your pet needs.
 Generally, cats and dogs need about an ounce of water per pound of their body weight daily.
 So check how much your pet weighs occasionally for a baseline.

 - Know the signs of dehydration.
 These include vomiting, loss of energy, excessive panting, loss of appetite, dry gums and eyes, loss of skin elasticity.

 - Bring water with you.
-If you often take your pet on long walks, car rides, or trips of any kind, it’s good to have a water bottle for yourself and for your pet.
-Take a few breaks to give fresh water to them.
+If you often take your pet on long walks, car rides, or other outdoor activities, have a water bottle for yourself and water and a travel bowl for your pet.
+Take a few breaks to offer water.
 If you’re thirsty, chances are your pet is too.